-Data for Greater Paris, Upper Silesian-Zagłębie Metropolis - Katowice and the Metropolitan City of Turin was unavailable ropolitan dynamics, the pursuit of an improved quality of life is intricately linked to the concept of social cohesion.
-Inclusive and effec- ently exhibit a high quality of life, as tive governance plays a pivotal role in maintaining this delicate balance, cy, robust educational attainment and recognising the interconnectivity of individual and collective well-being.
+Within the intricate web of met-reducing inequalities is crucial for ropolitan dynamics, the pursuit of an improved quality of life is intricately linked to the concept of social cohesion.
+Inclusive and effecently exhibit a high quality of life, as tive governance plays a pivotal role in maintaining this delicate balance, cy, robust educational attainment and recognising the interconnectivity of individual and collective well-being.
 A heightened standard of living extends beyond mere material comforts and encompasses the idea that societal harmony and progress are interdependent.
-This mutual dependence rests upon the understanding that
+This mutual dependence rests upon the understanding that achieving tangible enhancements in the standard of living.